ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 - Extensible Variants
 - Generalised Algebraic Data Types

-As of writting this, these topics are not yet covered in tutorials.
+As of writing this, these topics are not yet covered in tutorials.
 Documentation on them is available in the OCaml [Language Manual](https://v2.ocaml.org/releases/5.0/htmlman/index.html) and in the [books](https://ocaml.org/books) on OCaml.